Baby teeth development

 Babies are born with a full set of 20 baby teeth hidden in their gums – 10 up the top and 10 down the bottom.
 As each baby tooth gets to the surface of the gum, the gum opens up to show the tooth.

 Most first teeth appear between 6 and 10 months, but children get teeth at different times.
-In some children, teeth appear as early as 3 months.
+In some children, teeth appear as early as three months.
 In others, they don’t arrive until around 12 months.

 Most children will have their full set of baby teeth by three years of age.

-Dental care for baby teeth and gums
+Dental care for baby teeth

 Preventing early tooth decay